MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 Azure Traffic Manager checks the health of your regions and routes the traffic accordingly to the application tier.
 The primary region has a full deployment of the WebSphere cluster.
 After the primary region is protected, the secondary region is restored during the failover using the Azure Site Recovery.
 As a result, the primary region is actively servicing network requests from the users.
 The secondary region is passive and activated to receive traffic only when the primary region experiences a service disruption.
 Azure Traffic Manager uses the health check feature of the Azure Application Gateway to implement this conditional routing.
 The geo-failover RTO of the application tier depends on the time for shutting down the primary cluster, restoring the secondary cluster, and starting VMs and running the secondary WebSphere cluster.
 The RPO depends on the replication policy of the Azure Site Recovery and Azure SQL Database because the cluster data is stored and replicated in the local storage of the VMs and application data is persisted and replicated in the Azure SQL Database failover group.

 The database tier consists of an Azure SQL Database failover group with a primary server and a secondary server.
-The read-write endpoint always points to the primary server and is connected to WebSphere cluster in each region.
+The read/write listener endpoint always points to the primary server and is connected to WebSphere cluster in each region.
 A geo-failover switches all secondary databases in the group to the primary role.
 For geo-failover RPO and RTO of Azure SQL Database, see [Overview of Business Continuity](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview?view=azuresql-db&preserve-view=true).

 This tutorial was written with the Azure Site Recovery and Azure SQL Database service because the tutorial relies on the HA features of these services.
 Other database choices are possible, but the HA features of whatever database you chose must be considered.